MichaelCurrin/primevue-frontend-quickstart/docs/development.md

 That works fine in Node.

-But, when loading in the browser because `primevue/ripple` appears as an external package not known to the browser.
+But, when loading in the browser, the import for `primevue/ripple` appears as an external package and is not known to the browser.
 (It it was `./primevue/ripple` then it could have worked, loading from the same CDN.)

-### Import maps withj UNPKG
+### Import maps with UNPKG

 An effective way to fix this was to add to the `importmaps` section in the [index.html](/index.html) page.
 So now import for `primevue/ripple` in the external script is mapped to a CDN URL.